Thermal Insulation in France 2026: Complete Guide

 - • Loft insulation: up to €25/m²

-- • Amount based on household income (Blue, Yellow, Violet, Pink)
+- • Amount based on household income (Blue, Yellow, Violet, Pink categories)

 CEE (Energy Savings Certificates)